collocations.org

 He put his hand to my forehead as if I was running a fever.

-catch, come/go down with, develop
+catch, come down with, contract, develop, get

-James has gone down with a fever.
+James has come down with a fever.

-die of | bring down, reduce
+bring down, reduce

 drugs which can help to bring down the fever